London congestion charge

 2848

 From a customers point of view, I think I would be less than happy if someone called me to ask why I didn't give them the job, it gives a somewhat less than professional response maybe?
 Unless you are talking about a 'one off quote' and not to an established customer?
-Surprised they would choose someone else, maybe they do not know, for the sake of £6, and the chance the job might get screwed up.
+Surprised they would choose someone £6 cheaper as couriers are not the cheapest part of any logistics chain!

 239